 What can also make it difficult is tension.

-Tension is a conflict between what our mind needs, values, or expects vs what it has instead.
+Tension is a conflict between what our mind needs or values vs what it has instead.

 When we experience too much tension, we can become mired in the discomfort or pain.

 In this state, we have no room in our being to realize our empathy.